-As a general rule, if your diet is poor then most supplements containing the every day vitamins and minerals that our bodies need in order to function are fine.
+As a general rule, if your diet is poor then most supplements containing the every day vitamins and minerals such as zinc that our bodies need in order to function are fine.
 However, if you feel you are lacking in one, or a couple, of nutrients then visit a health store that specialize in herbal nutritional supplements.
 They can then advise on how to best combine two or more supplements that can best serve your requirements.
 Some supplements are available in the form of a tablet or liquid so, again, specify your needs to get the best advice possible from the professionals.
 Some supplements combine all of the daily vitamins and minerals that you need, but please be sensible and do not ever mistake the use of any kind of supplements as a meal replacement.

 The huge amounts of supplements available can be confusing to somebody who has never taken them before.
 However, taking extra nutrition when you are struggling to lead a healthy lifestyle and follow a balanced diet cannot be frowned upon under any circumstances.
 Bear in mind, though, that some medications can be affected by certain supplements – they are able to counteract the main aim of the drug and reduce its overall effectiveness – so seek advice when considering alternative hair loss remedies, no matter how minor you think the effect will be.

 Below we have listed a couple of supplements that can help you stopping hair loss and / or promote hair growth: